-This option is off by default.
+This option is on by default.

 Authorization Grant Type

-The OAuth 2.0 authorization grant to use to obtain the access token.
+The OAuth 2.0 authorization grant type to use to obtain the access token.
 Select Auth Code Grant.
 For smart home and video skills, this is automatically selected, as this is the only supported grant type.

 The URI for a page the user can use to log into your service.
 The Alexa app displays this page when the user begins the account linking process.
 Refer back to Authorization URI for details and requirements.

 For a third-party OAuth provider, look for the URI provided for authorization requests.
 For example, for Login with Amazon, the authorization URI is

 Access Token URI